Robert KingmanTitle: Emeritus Professor of Physics

 Robert Kingman is a professor of physics at Andrews University, Berrien Springs, Mich.
 He joined the faculty in 1971.

-Born in Phoenix, Ariz., Kingman graduated in 1961 from Walla Walla College, College Place, Wash., with a bachelor's in physics after attending Atlantic Union College, South Lancaster, Mass.
+Born in Phoenix, Ariz., Kingman graduated in 1961 from Walla Walla College, College Place, Wash., with a bachelor's degree in physics after attending Atlantic Union College, South Lancaster, Mass.
 He attended summer sessions in cosmology, astronomy, quantum mechanics and dynamical astronomy at the University of Nebraska, Lincoln; Louisiana State University; Baton Rouge, and Stanford University, Palo Alto, Calif.
-In 1966, he received a master's and in 1971 he received a doctor of philosophy in physics, both from the University of Arizona, Tucson.
-The title of his dissertation is: On the Spatial Distribution of Clusters of Galaxies.
+In 1966, he received a master's degree and in 1971 he received a PhD in physics, both from the University of Arizona, Tucson.
+His dissertation is entitled On the spatial distribution of clusters of galaxies.

 He has made several scientific presentations and has published both his PhD dissertation and his master's thesis.